pthapa3/liquibasewithjooqandpostgresql/README.md

 Liquibase will create DB and update it
 Jooq will generate all the necessary classes from the table

+Prequisites:

-Prequisites: Install Docker gardle(Optional).
+Install Docker

+Gradle(Optional).
 You can use gradlewrapper

 Run: ./gradlew -i clean build